machinat/sociably/website/docs/embedded-webview.md

 After the `client` is constructed, it'll do these two thing automatically:

 1. Log in user to the selected chat platform .
-2. Opens a `WebSocket` connection with server.
+2. Opens a `WebSocket` connection to the server.

 You can check more client options [here](pathname:///api/modules/webview_client.html#clientoptions).

 ### `authPlatforms` on Client

-The supported `authPlatforms` also need to added at the client.
+The supported `authPlatforms` also need to be added at the client.
 Check the guide of each platform for the details.

 - [Messenger](./messenger-platform#auth-setup)